zzzprojects/docs/learnentityframeworkcore.com/pages/configuration/data-annotation-attributes/complextype-attribute.md

 }
 ```

-One particularity of the complex type is that you also have to mark complex property as [Required](/configuration/data-annotation-attributes/required-attribute)
+One particularity of the complex type is that you also have to mark the complex property as [Required](/configuration/data-annotation-attributes/required-attribute)

 #### Fluent API